Distributed Coordination of Grid-Forming and Grid-Following Inverters for Optimal Frequency Control in Power Systems: Simulation Results

 \subsection{Simulation Setup}

-We built a high-fidelity EMT model in MATLAB Simulink for simulations.
-The modified IEEE 39-bus system with 100\% IBRs, as shown in Figure \ref{fig: IEEE39}, is used as the test system.
+We built a high-fidelity EMT model in MATLAB/Simulink for simulation studies, which has been open-sourced in~\cite{wang2025ieee39ibr}.
+The modified IEEE 39-bus system with 100\% IBRs, as shown in Figure \ref{fig: IEEE39}, is used as the test system for simulation Section \ref{section:fulltloct_sim} to Section \ref{section:constiuouschangefullylocal}.
 All synchronous machines are replaced by IBR units at the same buses, including 4 GFM IBRs and 6 GFL IBRs.
-Additionally, a PV unit operating under the maximum power point tracking (MPPT) mode is integrated at bus 4 to simulate power disturbances.
+In Section \ref{section:IBRandSG}, IBR 10 is replaced by a synchronous generator to show the coordination of the proposed OFC with AGC.
+The primary frequency control of GFM and GFL IBRs is set according to Section \ref{Section:Dynaic model of GFM and GFL}.
+For the primary voltage control, the constant reactive power control is used for GFL IBRs (IBR 1-6), and the constant voltage control is used for GFM IBRs (IBR 7-10).
+Additionally, a PV unit with a GFL inverter operating under the maximum power point tracking (MPPT) mode is integrated at Bus 4 to emulate power disturbances.
+Unlike IBRs 1–10, this PV inverter is modeled as an uncontrollable device, with its real-time power output determined by solar irradiance.
 We consider the control cost functions ${c_i}(P_{i}^\tr) = {C_i}\cdot{P_i^\tr}^2$, which is quadratic on the power reference adjustment $P_i^\tr$.
 The cost coefficients $C_i$ for IBRs 1-4, 5-9, and 10 are set to 1, 2, and 0.5 (p.u.), respectively.
 The initial generation power of IBRs 1-6 and 7-10 are set to 2 MW and 2.6 MW, respectively.
 The power output limits for the GFL IBRs 1–6 are defined as 0 MW (lower) and 3 MW (upper), while those for the GFM IBRs 7–10 are set to 1.6 MW (lower) and 4 MW (upper), respectively.